mymindishazel/marv-docs/faq.md

 ### 4) Wait, what if I want only certain people to be able to use Marv?
 Well, that's what we've got a whitelist for!
 To only let a certain person use Marv, type `-whitelist @user`.
 To whitelist a role, type `-whitelist @role`.

+### 5) Wha??
+My bot isn't responding to any of my commands!
+Try using @Marv instead of `-`.
+If it responds, the admins of your server have set a custom prefix.